wallacesilva/html5-media-player/README.md

 - Usage the id3tags to get tag from audio files and show to user;
 - Implement Last.fm AudioScroobler (this will require login/password from user);
 - Create plugin/extension to browsers;
-- Implement this player with @node-webkit - https://github.com/rogerwang/node-webkit;
+- Implement this player with @node-webkit - https://github.com/rogerwang/node-webkit or similar;

 This project don't have
 ---